kanidm/kanidm/book/src/developers/designs/cryptography_key_domains.md

 In the future we need to consider how to perform a migration from internal keys to HSM's in a non disruptive manner.

-The design presented above associates a Key Object with it's Key Provider.
+The design presented above associates a Key Object with its Key Provider.
 There isn't a way to mix Key Objects with multiple possible providers.

 However, we _can_ create a migration helper object.
 This would be a Key Object / Key Provider that